cap-js/docs/test.md

 danger!
 ::: -->

-::: danger This is a danger
+::: This is a danger
 danger!
 :::

-::: info missing
+::: missing
 testt
 :::